Comandante (2023 film): Historical accuracy

 The first mission of the submarine Cappellini, under the command of Todaro, began on 29 September 1940.
 During the mission, the second officer played the submariners' anthem over the submarine's intercom system, but this anthem was actually created in 1941 following a competition organized by the Opera Nazionale del Dopolavoro.
 Therefore, the anthem could not have been played in 1940.

 Related projects

 Based on their screenplay, Veronesi and De Angelis wrote the novelization of the film, also titled Comandante, which was published by Bompiani on 25 January 2023.

 Release

 The film was selected as the opening film at the 80th Venice International Film Festival on 30 August 2023, replacing originally announced Challengers due to the ongoing 2023 SAG-AFTRA strike.
 It was theatrically released in Italy on 1 November 2023 by 01 Distribution (or 31 October as written in the promotional poster above).

 Reception

 Box office

 Comandante grossed $3.8 million in Italy.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 43 out of 100, based on six critics, indicating "mixed or average" reviews.